Sepecat Jaguar models in 1/72 scale

 of metal wire will help here to get a stronger joint.

 Special attention was given on the stores set on this kit.
-It would be fitted with the peculiar upper wing missile pylons, which are not seen on many aircraft.
+It would be fitted with the peculiar upper wing missile pylons, which were not seen on many aircraft.
 Also, some metal casted parts were used from C-Scale metal set AC12.
 This set is very rare now and had parts for 2 x fuel tanks, a big recconnaisance pod, the Phimat pod with adapter and also ALQ-101 ECM pod, AN/ALE-40chaff/flare dispensers and bombs like two CBLS and two "noses" for LGB's .
 The metal aerials are better made from thin card.

 Aft of the main gear, extra Tracor